A Renovation Grows in Brooklyn

 Bonus: With plenty of time spent in the kitchen, Rosalind wanted some entertainment.
 “I like to watch TV while I cook,” she said.
 The solution: installing a “media station,” which included a 32-inch flatscreen.

 Style finds: Floor tiles: Lumber Liquidators.
 Frosty white kitchen cabinets with PVC finish: Decori Kitchens.
 Cabinet hardware: Cool Knobs and Pulls.
 Quartz Calacatta Gray countertops: Decori Kitchens.
 Dove Gray Ceramic tile backsplash: Highland Park.
-Stainless steel farm sink: AJ Madison.
-Fridge, dishwasher, and stove: Samsung.
+Stainless steel farm sink: Appliances Connection.
+Fridge, dishwasher, and stove: Appliances Connection.
 Paint in Baltic Gray: Benjamin Moore.

 Love the look of gray and white?
 Hari and Kaity’s kitchen provides a modern take on this color combo, complete with LED undercabinet lighting and a fun neon sign.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.